drakkan/sftpgo/README.md

 Data at-rest encryption is supported via the [cryptfs backend](./docs/dare.md).

+### HTTP/S backend

+HTTP/S backend allows you to write your own custom storage backend by implementing a REST API.
+More information can be found [here](./docs/httpfs.md).

 ### Other Storage backends

 Adding new storage backends is quite easy: